patchjs/patchjs-webpack-plugin/README.md

 **path** `String`

-the URL prefix of a static file.
+the URL prefix of a static file, recommended to use the production environment URL.

 eg: